 This is really great for me for a number of reasons and has helped me to improve tremendously.
-Master Toddy often says that he used to ‘baby’ me, choosing my sparring partners carefully, but that in the last year, he’s changed his style of training me to more of a ‘rough and tough’ approach, which he says has done wonders for me.
+My trainer often says that he used to ‘baby’ me by choosing my sparring partners carefully, but that in the last year, he’s changed to more of a ‘rough and tough’ approach, which he says has worked wonders for me.
 I would definitely agree with that.
 It’s forced me to develop confidence, have no fear and stand strong under pressure.
 As a result, I now never feel scared or intimidated in sparring, no matter who I’m up against.
 Quite recently, I sparred with Ian, a gigantic ex-professional rugby player who weighs 115kg.
 He totally dwarfed me, but I wasn’t worried at all.
 In fact, it was a great session and we had a lot of fun.
-Of course, I am certainly not usually up against quite such gargantuan sparring partners.
+Of course, I am certainly not usually up against quite such gargantuan sparring partners, and it helped that he went super light.
 On this occasion, we were put together as a kind of experiment, to see how I would go against him and to see how controlled he could be.
 It worked brilliantly.

 Some pictures of me sparring with some of the bigger guys (click to enlarge).

 This became apparent to me in one particular training session recently.
 I was having trouble reaching my opponent, their shins seemed to destroy mine and even in controlled sparring, the difference in weight behind everything that they threw was wearing me down.
-Clinching was another matter, where I seemed to be getting thrown to the canvas far too often, my head yanked down far more than I would have liked, and being generally over-powered.
+Clinching was another matter, where I seemed to be getting thrown to the canvas far too often, my head yanked down far more than I would have liked, and being generally overpowered.
 On any other day, I would have loved the challenge.
 It doesn’t usually bother me, but on this particular occasion, it did.
 I thought to myself ‘ugh, I would just like to spar or clinch with someone my own size for a change!
 I always have to be the little guy’.
 I’m not sure why I became so whiney in that moment.
 Perhaps it was a result of mental and physical exhaustion and built-up frustration.
-I’m certainly not unaccustomed to those moments, one of which I wrote about in a previous post: Crying – Training: It Happens.
+I’m certainly not unaccustomed to those moments, one of which I wrote about in Crying – Training: It Happens.

-I’ve cried numerous times in training, but never really because I was annoyed or upset at anyone but myself.
-It was very interesting for me to be on the other side of it, as that was something that I’d never experienced before.
+I’ve cried numerous times in training, but never because I was annoyed or upset at anyone but myself.
+It was very interesting for me to be on the other side of it for the first time.
 Witnessing someone else go through that very same thing gave me a better understanding of the whole process and why I experience the emotions that I do during those moments.
 More than anything, it was nice to see that it’s not just me who has those moments.
-The amount of feedback I received on my post about crying in training was extremely helpful, but seeing it happen in front of me was another thing entirely.
-In that post, I talked about how annoying my sparring partner was being but in hindsight, my interpretation may have been clouded by my own frustrations with myself or other external factors.
-I am known to experience slight bouts of ‘small person syndrome’ from time to time.
-I will probably think twice before I complain about any of my sparring partners in the future!
+After writing about the subject, the amount of feedback I received from other fighters was enlightening, but seeing it happen in front of me was another thing entirely.
+In that post, I talked about how annoying my sparring partner was going, but in hindsight, my interpretation may have been clouded by my own frustrations with myself, or other external factors.
+I can admit that I experience bouts of ‘small person syndrome’ from time to time.
+I’ll probably think twice before I complain about any of my sparring partners in the future!

 Some pictures of me and Nong Sky (click to enlarge).